 Acknowledgments

 We thank Drs.
 Beth Moore and Harry Mobley and the Department of Microbiology & Immunology, University of Michigan for their input and financial support that enabled publication of our manuscript.
 We thank Bonnie Krey and former speaker series coordinators Drs.
-Nicole Koropatkin and Kathy Spindler for access to invited speaker data.
+Nicole Koropatkin and Kathy Spindler for providing compiled invited speaker data.
 We would also like to acknowledge and thank Nick Lesniak and Dr. Ariangela Kozick for their comments and suggestions.

 Author Contributions